build-on-aws/content/tutorials/build-your-own-translator-app-in-less-30-min/index.md

 - Part 2 - Create the function to converts text into lifelike speech 🦜.
 - Part 3 - Configure the chatbot interface with [Amazon Lex](https://aws.amazon.com/lex/). 🤖
 - Part 4 - Build the interface between the backend and the frontend.
-- Part 5 - Integrate the Backend with the Frontend.
+- Part 5 - Integrate the backend with the frontend.
 - Part 6 - Let's get it to work!
 - Part 7 - Deploy Your translator app.